Today, we’ll be reviewing 16 best hiking boots for flat feet for men and women.

 At the toe cap, you can’t see it on the outside but you do have some added durability there on the toe cap.

-The sockliner on the inside does come out.
-So if you have your own insoles that you need to swap in to the boot, those come out really nicely.
+The sock liner on the inside does come out.
+So if you have your own insoles that you need to swap into the boot, those come out really nicely.

 The midsole is molded polyurethane.
 It is going to give you lots of support when you’ve got long days on the trail.

 The outsole is a Vibram outsole and you’ve got some multi-directional lugs in there.
 Down at the heel, you definitely have some lugs that are going to help with braking.

-As you work your way up the shoe, there are really deep lugs that offer excellent traction on the trail going up and down hill.
+As you work your way up the shoe, there are really deep lugs that offer excellent traction on the trail going up and downhill.

 As with any leather boot, you do need to break it in a little bit.
 But because of the flex of the boot, it’s pretty flexible right out of the box.
 So it definitely doesn’t require that much break-in time.

-KEEN Targhee II Mid
+Keen Targhee II Mid

-Made by keen, the leader in outdoor tech, the mid-cut height of this boot provides plenty of ankle support and stability through canyons and over mountaintops.
+Made by Keen, the leader in outdoor tech, the mid-cut height of this boot provides plenty of ankle support and stability through canyons and over mountaintops.